• Home

 No matter the topic–technology, sexuality, comedy, or music–it all feels like now.
 Walking from one gallery to the next produces a never-ending chain reaction of ideas, with each show talking back to the next.

 This is still a residential stretch: walk-ups, bodegas, schools, and places of worship.
-The galleries have woven themselves in, and on opening nights, the corner of Pike and Henry Streets comes alive.
+The galleries have woven themselves in, and on opening nights, the blocks comes alive.
 Openings spill onto the sidewalk, and the line between gallery and block party blurs.

 Go say hi.